ganeti/ganeti/doc/design-ovf-support.rst

 Additionally, the package may have some disk image files and other additional resources (e.g. ISO images).

+In order to provide secure means of distribution for OVF packages, the manifest and certificate are provided.
+Manifest (``.mf`` file) contains checksums for all the files in OVF package, whereas certificate (``.cert`` file) contains X.509 certificate and a checksum of manifest file.
+Both files are not compulsory, but certificate requires manifest to be present.

 Supported disk formats
 ----------------------

-Although OVF is claimed to support 'any disk format', what we are interested in is which of the formats are supported by VM managers that currently use OVF.
+Although OVF is claimed to support 'any disk format', what we are interested in is which formats are supported by VM managers that currently use OVF.

 - VMWare: ``.vmdk`` (which comes in at least 3 different flavours:
   ``sparse``, ``compressed`` and ``streamOptimized``)